tcheukueppoo/maat/docs/maat_dev_ref/maat.md

 # Maat

-`Maat` is a multi-paradigm programming(functional and object oriented)language inspired from the lovely `Perl`, `Raku` and `Lua` programming languages.
+`Maat` is a multi-paradigm general purpose programming language that empowers programmers to easily build fast, scalable applications.

+Key features of the Maat programming language:

 - Functional Programing
 - Object Oriented Programming
-- Work and Maroutines
-- Traits
 - Multiple Dispatching
-- Type Checks
 - Closures
+- Concurrency with **Works** and **Maatines**
+- Traits
 - Lazy Evaluation
-- Pattern Matching using PCRE
+- Regex using PCRE
-- Unicode support
+- Full Unicode support
+- Phasers

+This is the first reference to the Maat programming language, it is written for its for implementation.

 # Operators